-search-banner specifies a string displayed at the top of the Search Results page of Access Presence.
+Specifies a string displayed at the top of the Search Results page of Access Presence.

 search-banner "DELTAWING CORPORATE DIRECTORY"

 The following Stream DUA script reads the duaBanners attribute.
 Because DUA presentation attributes are available throughout a subschema area, the attributes can be read from the Deltawing entry itself.